 Employees who are unable to report to work due to illness or injury are to notify their supervisor before the scheduled start of their workday.
-If the employee fails to notify their supervisor of the

-Commented [A2]: Labor Code 233; Uses definiton of family member in Labor Code 245.2.
-Only kin care is requred (50% of the leave an employer provides - "Any employer who provides sick leave for employees shall permit an employee to use in any calendar year the employee's accrued and available sick leave entitlement, in an amount not less than the sick leave that would be accrued during six months at the employee's then current rate of entitlement, for the reasons specified in subdivision (a) of Section 246.5.") absence within one hour of the employee's start time, Human Resources will be notified and will attempt to contact the employee through his or her emergency contact information.
+If the employee fails to notify their supervisor of the absence within one hour of the employee's start time, Human Resources will be notified and will attempt to contact the employee through his or her emergency contact information.
 Their supervisor must also be contacted on each additional day of absence, unless other arrangements have been made with the supervisor.
 In addition to contacting their supervisor, for coordination purposes, employees working out of the administrative office must also inform the receptionist if they are not going to be at work.
 Similarly, employees working out of the maintenance office must so inform the maintenance dispatchers.